audiopixel/pixelmixer/README.md

 Each instance of a loaded shader has independent uniforms setup for easy control.
 Global values are also provided to all shaders that are ready to be populated with audio or any sort of data feed you provide.
 Easily enhance any loaded shaders to respond to the incoming values, and/or setup UI layers to control and change them directly.

 ---

-## Possible uses ##

-* Mixer for displaying pixel shaders in 3D space
-* VJ / Control light shows
-* Interactive art and light installations
-* Audio and data visualizations
-* Animate particles / sprites / textures in any WebGL or Three.js project
-* Lighting conceptualize / architectural tool
-* Generate shaders that can be used in separate OpenGL applications
-* Run high performance with dedicated server, triggered by mobile MIDI / OSC API

 ## vs Vanilla GLSL Shader ##
 Shaders loaded into the API extend GLSL to achieve additional functionality: